chakradharreddy95/POWER-BI-Dashboard/README.md

-# POWER-BI-Dashboard
-An interactive Power BI dashboard analyzing BlinkIT grocery sales data to identify sales performance, outlet trends, item categories, customer ratings, and outlet characteristics.
-The project includes data cleaning, transformation, DAX calculations, KPI development, and interactive visualizations to generate business insights.
+#BlinkIT Grocery Sales Dashboard(Interative Dashboard using Power BI)

+#Project Objective
+The main objective of this project is to use Power BI and data analytics techniques to transform raw grocery sales data into an interactive business intelligence dashboard that supports data-driven analysis.